Max Muncy Player Props: Dodgers vs. Angels

 Max Muncy At The Plate

-- He has gone deep in 22.9% of his games this season, and 6.9% of his chances at the plate.

-- Muncy has driven home a run in 29 games this year (41.4%), including more than one RBI in 14.3% of his games and producing three or more of his team's runs on six occasions..
+- In 40.8% of his games this year, Muncy has had at least one RBI.
+He's picked up more than one in 14.1% and driven in three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.